 Related article: Your Guide to 10+ One-hand Typing Options

 Voice recognition can easily give you 100 to 150 wpm.
 One thing to keep in mind, is that this may not really translate into a large gain in productivity when creating content.
 “For a descent typist, it’s likely that the productivity gain due to the faster Speech to Text transcription rate is marginal compared to the time spent thinking about an idea, researching it, and constructing the information. ” Increase Words Per Minute Using Android's Speech to Text

-However, in the spirit of ultralight backpacking, there is nothing extra to carry.
-I should give speech recognition a try, before any of the hardware below.
+If you are a good orator, there is nothing extra to carry.
 There is even a keyboard app called TalkType, where you can, for example, replace a word by moving the cursor to its location and voicing the replacement (no need to highlight the word first).

 I wonder how I will get by without keyboard shortcuts, which are faster than any menu-based selections.
 Perhaps a mouse button that toggles input method from dictation to command?